PaulZC/Pyrotechnic_Balloon_Cut-Down/LEARN.md

 - Antenna: 6.4g

 ### Which AAA batteries should I use?
 Energiser® Ultimate Lithium batteries.
-These are rated down to -40°C but tests I’ve done (using dry ice) show that they continue to work much colder than that.
+These are rated down to -40°C but tests I've done (using dry ice) show that they continue to work much colder than that.

 ### How long will the batteries last?